ibm-cloud-docs/EventStreams/mirroring.md

 ## Mirroring overview
 {: #mirroring_overview}

 Mirroring of selected topics happens between two clusters and is unidirectional, meaning data is mirrored in one direction from a single source cluster to a single target cluster.
 Each cluster has a mirroring alias.
-In this document, we use `A` for the source cluster alias and `B` for the target cluster alias.
+In this document, `A` is used for the source cluster alias and `B` for the target cluster alias.
 The aliases are configurable when mirroring is enabled, so for example, they could be "us-south" and "us-east".

 A topic called `mytopic` from the source cluster (A) appears on the target cluster (B) as `mytopic.A` indicating it originates from `A`.
 This type of topic is called a _remote topic_ because it originates from the remote (source) cluster.
 In contrast, any topics that are directly created on the target cluster by users are called _local topics_.